jktjia/CS3200-project/README.md

 This repository contains the database and REST API that power our app.
 The repository for the app itself can be found here: https://github.com/jktjia/CS3200-appsmith

+Here is a link to a demo of our app: https://drive.google.com/file/d/1d540PDc8uPyd2O47XiAQ2ms5ujYaK41Z/view?usp=sharing

 # MySQL + Flask Boilerplate Project

 This repo contains a boilerplate setup for spinning up 3 Docker containers: